chakrabar/chakrabar.github.io/_posts/blog/2018-02-03-turkey-travel-guide.md

 ---
 layout: post
-title: "A Guide to tour through the Turkish province"
+title: "A travel guide to the Turkish province"
-excerpt: "A Guide to everything about a Turkish holiday - travel, food, local life and more"
+excerpt: "A guide to everything about a Turkish holiday - travel, food, local life and more"
 date: 2018-02-03
 tags: [travel, blog, turkey, europe]
 categories: blog